zomux/nmtlab/README.md

 Install pytorch, please check https://pytorch.org,

-The command differs across CUDA versions, the default one is:
+The command depending on CUDA versions, the default one is:

 ```bash
 conda install pytorch torchvision -c pytorch